How to find a mentor – A practical guide

 Maybe you already know you need one.
-But how do you find a good mentor and how can you make sure the relationship is productive?
+But how do you find a good mentor and establish a productive relationship?

 Luke Skywalker and Daniel from The Karate Kid will be the first to tell you that having a cracking mentor is a gamechanger (Yoda and Mr Miyagi anyone?).
 Mentors can transform your career, open your mind to new possibilities, and support you when you’re at your lowest.
 But you need to know what to look for.

-To start with, your mentor should understand your industry, your work or role, and the potential open to you.
+To start with, your mentor should understand your work and the potential open to you.
 And let’s be straight.
 As much as the relationship is about them guiding you, it really boils down to you being clear about what you need.

-It’s worth mentioning, that what you actually need on some occasions, a coach might be better suited for.
-A coach and a mentor are different and have separate powers!
-Sure, there is some overlap between the two roles, but if we were to polarise them:
+It’s worth mentioning, that sometimes a coach is better suited on certain occasions.
+A coach and a mentor are different – sure, there is some overlap between the two roles, but if we were to polarise them:

 - Mentors are professionals working in your field, who act as sounding boards for your ideas and can connect you with relevant people as well as make career suggestions.
 Mentors should be giving advice and also asking questions, but it’s vitally important that they understand the work you do.